-of the Company's capital management is to maximise the shareholder value.
 For the purpose of the Company's capital management, capital includes issued equity capital, and all other equity reserves attributable to the equity holders of the Company.
+The primary objective of the Company's capital management is to maximise the shareholder value.

-The primary objective divided by total capital plus net debt.
-The Company includes within net debt, borrowings, trade and other payables, less cash and cash equivalents. structure, the Company may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares.
-The Company monitors capital using a gearing ratio, which is net debt The Company manages its capital structure and makes adjustments in light of changes in economic conditions and the requirements of the financial covenants.
-To maintain or adjust the capital
+capital plus net debt.
+The Company includes within net debt, borrowings, trade and other payables, less cash and cash equivalents. the Company may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares.
+The Company monitors capital using a gearing ratio, which is net debt divided by total The Company manages its capital structure and makes adjustments in light of changes in economic conditions and the requirements of the financial covenants.
+To maintain or adjust the capital structure,